johnsavvidis/Solo-project-for-Voyage/README.md

 Users should be able to:

 - Test the input of a simple submit type form.
 If the input given by the user is not 13, it's accepted, otherwise it's not.
 The users get notified with a message from a pop-up window if it's not accepted.
-Otherwise, they get transferred to a screen notifying them of their successful submission, giving them the choice to go back and try a different number.
+Otherwise, they get notified with a message from a pop-up window about their successful submission, giving them the choice to try a different number.
 - Experience this app in both mobile and desktop design.

 ### Screenshots